fubicales2016/fogbowcloud.org/content/pages/manager.md

 ## Architecture

 The manager component was designed to be agnostic to the underlying cloud technology.
-There is a plugin layer between this component and the cloud, in a sense that plugins are responsible for translating fogbow requests to what the underlying cloud understands.
+There is an interoperability plugin layer between this component and the cloud, in a sense that plugins are responsible for translating fogbow requests to what the underlying cloud understands.
 Plugins are instantiated via reflection, and fully configured via the configuration file.

 Managers interact with each other to perform the following: